Writes many articles on a variety of media, toys, and social subjects.

 How did Betamax get its name?
 Beta is the Japanese word describing how information was recorded on the tape and as the tape ran through the transport, it appeared to look like the beta symbol from the Greek alphabet.
 Max was taken from maximum to imply greatness.

 Recording time was a big factor in VHS’s dominance over Betamax.
-The original Betamax only had 60 minutes of recording time, while VHS doubled that at 120 minutes.
-Each company continually worked to improve their recording time.
-The ultimate goal was 4 hours, because that was the average time an American football game ran on television.
+The original Betamax only had 60 minutes of recording time, while VHS doubled that to 120 minutes.
+Each company continually worked to improve its recording time.
+The ultimate goal was 4 hours because that was the average time an American football game ran on television.
 While great strides were made in increasing recording time, the picture quality would decrease in quality as time increased.
 Beta had the better picture quality and Sony engineers did not feel the sacrifice between picture and time was worth it.
-However, the normal television sets of the time were not powerful enough to make a noticeable difference in clarity to all but the biggest film enthusiast.
+However, the normal television sets of the time were not powerful enough to make a noticeable difference in clarity for all but the biggest film enthusiast.
 VHS was able to put out a cheaper machine and this made a big difference in the consumer’s spending choice.
 The lower price also meant a wider availability of rental machines and cassettes for people to choose from.

-In the end, JVC’s decision to license their VHS technology to most of the large electronic companies like Panasonic, RCA, Magnavox, Quasar, Zenith and many more allowed the technology to grow rapidly, spread swiftly and drop in price quickly.
-Sony’s attempt to dictate the industry standard backfired.
+In the end, JVC’s decision to license their VHS technology to most of the large electronic companies like Panasonic, RCA, Magnavox, Quasar, Zenith, and many more allowed the technology to grow rapidly, spread swiftly, and drop in price quickly.
+Sony’s attempt to dictate the industry-standard backfired.
 The video format war is now examined by businesses and become the classic case study in marketing.